 The ISB community and potential parents are understandably interested about the quality of our students’ learning, especially against challenging international standards.
 Over many years, the school leadership and the Board of Trustees have put into place a number of key performance indicators to ensure that we continue to provide outstanding educational opportunities for all our students.
 Below you will find a number of indicators that will inform you about school performance.

-What Our Parents Say
+What ISB Parents Say

 We believe that parent surveys offer useful information to gauge our success in achieving our Mission and in informing our school improvement agenda.
 To this end, we conduct three types of surveys each year: In November, we survey parents new to ISB in the past six months.
 In December, we survey parents who have left ISB during the previous year.
 In May, we survey current parents.

 International School Assessment Results

 Every 3 years, 10,000 students in each of 40 nations take the Program for International Student Assessment (PISA).
 We administer the International School Assessment (ISA) each year at 3rd, 5th, 7th, and 10th grades.
 Our scores are compared to those of students from approximately 200 schools in 60 countries.
 Because PISA and ISA are related, we can compare our 10th grade ISB students with those in the nations that consistently perform best on the PISA.
 The table below shows the results from the most recent PISA testing, and compares 10th grade ISB students’ scores to those from the top 4 scoring nations on PISA, and those from the USA.

 Measures of Academic Progress Results

 Each September and April/May, ISB students in grades 3 through 8 take the Measures of Academic Progress (MAP) test.
 Taken by more than 6 million students each year, this test measures student growth and achievement in Reading and Mathematics.
 Students take this assessment on a computer.
 If a student answers a question correctly, the next question is more difficult and vice versa.
 This means that we can gauge a student’s achievement more accurately, more frequently, and more quickly.
 Most important of all, we can measure actual progress by comparing students’ scores from one year to the next.
 This table compares ISB’s mean RIT scores for reading and math to the mean RIT scores in US schools.
 ISB consistently ranks above the 90th percentile in math compared to other schools, and above the 80th percentile in reading (an accomplishment when one considers that only a third of our students are native English speakers).